bitcoin-sv/docker-sv/README.md

 ```
 $ docker run bitcoinsv/bitcoin-sv
 ```
+> BitcoinSV Node versions >= 1.0.0 have two mandatory parameters (excessiveblocksize, maxstackmemoryusageconsensus).
+If you are not providing them after docker run command following settings are used: -excessiveblocksize=1000000000, maxstackmemoryusageconsensus=100000000

 To run a container in the background, pass the `-d` option to `docker run`, and give your container a name for easy reference later: